Multi-deck S17 standard. Insurance house edge calculated for 6-deck shoe. Source: Wizard of Odds, Blackjack Apprenticeship.

 There is exactly one situation where insurance becomes a good bet: when you're counting cards and the remaining deck is very rich in 10-value cards.

-Specifically, when the true count reaches +3 or higher in the Hi-Lo system, the proportion of 10-value cards remaining exceeds 33.3%, which flips the insurance math in the player’s favor.
-At that point — and only at that point — insurance has a positive expected value.
+When the true count reaches +3 or higher in the Hi-Lo system, the proportion of 10-value cards remaining exceeds 33.3%, which flips the insurance math in the player's favor.
+At that point โ and only at that point โ insurance has a positive expected value.

-For basic strategy players who aren’t counting, the rule is simple: never take insurance, never take even money.
+For basic strategy players who aren't counting: never take insurance, never take even money.
 No exceptions.

 What is surrender in blackjack?